nabeelbape/RoboticArm/README.md

 # RoboticArm
-Arduino code for controlling Robotic arm
+This is the Arduino code for controlling my Robotic arm called Dum-E.